 I’d been to Beim Käck’n and the Teicher Zoiglstube on two previous trips and got to enjoy a Zoigl with Hans at the Bahler Zoiglstube after our tour.
 I’d say the Zoigl in Neuhaus is some of the hoppiest and the Zoiglstuben have been uniformly charming.
 Another good thing about Neuhaus is all the Zoiglstuben are members of the Echter Zoigl association.
 There are six in total and I look forward to getting to the other three soon, especially Schafferhof.
-I owe it to Hans and Kitty for all the information they’ve provided and also for giving me the okay to use the Echter Zoigl symbol in my upcoming book, Beer Hiking Bavaria.
+I owe it to Hans and Kitty for all the information they’ve provided and also for giving me the okay to use the Echter Zoigl symbol in my book, Beer Hiking Bavaria.
 There is not only great Zoigl in this area but great hiking as well.
 I hope my book promotes both.
 It’s a region that deserves to be discovered.

 If you missed the rest of the Cool Ship Series, start with Part One.